mrsimpson/slides-data-in-motion/slides.md

 - Managing State (local data is fast)
 - Latency (how long does it take)
-- Scalability (react on higher demand)
+- Scalability (react to higher demand)

 ::right::